-Their article Coronavirus: 38 days when Britain sleepwalked into disaster which featured in The Sunday Times on Sunday, April 19 2020 became the most read article of last year.
+Their article Coronavirus: 38 days when Britain sleepwalked into disaster which featured in The Sunday Times on Sunday, April 19 2020 was the most read article of last year.
 With access to key figures at the top of government during the most tumultuous year of modern British history, Failures of State is an exhaustive and thrillingly told story – and one of the most essential pieces of investigative reporting for a generation.

 Failures of State recalls the political decisions taken at the heart of Boris Johnson’s team during the global pandemic.
 Meticulously researched and corroborated by hundreds of inside sources, politicians, emergency planners, scientists, doctors, paramedics and bereaved families, along with leaked data and documents, this is the insider’s account of how the government sleepwalked into disaster and tried to cover up its role in the tragedy.